Curious about how Honeycomb works? Check out the guide below for all of the details!

 4.2 Step 2: The Investment Campaign

 We know that crowdfunding isn’t easy.
 With Honeycomb, you won’t do it alone.
-Once a Honeycomb borrower signs their term sheet, the borrower is introduced to a customer success lead.
-Customer success leads will work alongside you to construct a custom marketing strategy for their investment crowdfunding campaign.
+Once a Honeycomb borrower signs their term sheet, the borrower is introduced to a campaign manager.
+Campaign Managers will work alongside you to construct a custom marketing strategy for their investment offering.

 When your campaign goes live, everyday people are able to invest in your business!
-At this time. you will point people to your campaign and encourage them to invest.
+At this time. you will point people to your offering page and encourage them to invest.
 As your campaign builds momentum the pool of folks you’re reaching out to grows.
-The most successful campaigns start with friends and family, then longtime customers, then social media followers.
+The most successful offerings start with friends and family, then longtime customers, then social media followers.

-Investors will visit your Honeycomb campaign and create a Honeycomb account to invest.
+Investors will visit your Honeycomb offering page and create a Honeycomb account to invest.
 They can invest as little as $100.
 These funds will be deposited into a third-party escrow account.
-Once your campaign meets its minimum funding goal, the funds will be disbursed to your account.
-In the event that your campaign doesn’t meet its minimum funding goal by the time your Honeycomb campaign ends, the funds will be returned to investors.
+Once your offering meets its minimum funding goal, the funds will be disbursed to your account.
+In the event that your offering doesn’t meet its minimum funding goal by the time your Honeycomb campaign ends, the funds will be returned to investors.

-You and the Customer Success Lead can expect to have weekly strategy check-ins where you two will plan outreach methods and review the last week’s results.
-Think of this as a check-in with your campaign coach, they’ll cheer you on and encourage you to meet and surpass your goals.
+You and the Campaign Manager can expect to have weekly strategy check-ins where you two will plan outreach methods and review the last week’s results.
+They’ll cheer you on and encourage you to meet and surpass your goals.
 85% of Honeycomb campaigns meet their funding goals!

-5. Eight Tips to Help Ensure a Successful Crowdfunding Campaign
+5. Eight Tips to Help Ensure a Successful Investment Offering

 Recruit a team to help you.